sourcegraph/handbook/content/departments/bizops/tools/amplitude.md

 1. Login to [our workspace](https://analytics.amplitude.com/sourcegraph) (named `Sourcegraph`).
 If you don't have an account, post in #it-tech-ops or request one during login.
 2. Read the [Sourcegraph <> Amplitude FAQs](#faqs), view team-specific spaces below, or reach out in #analytics for help if you have any questions getting started viewing dashboards.
-3. Read the [Amplitude help center](https://help.amplitude.com/hc/en-us) and Amplitude docs for [building analyses](https://help.amplitude.com/hc/en-us/categories/360003165371-Build-and-share-your-analysis) and/or check out some of our [tutorials].
-As a reminder, you can always post in #analytics-review if you have a work-in-progress analysis you want someone else's eyes on.(https://drive.google.com/drive/folders/1cdcUe2e4bnYjxr9xqV6-pCsOOPIEMqGI) to get started building your own charts.
+3. Read the [Amplitude help center](https://help.amplitude.com/hc/en-us) and Amplitude docs for [building analyses](https://help.amplitude.com/hc/en-us/categories/360003165371-Build-and-share-your-analysis) and/or check out some of our [tutorials](https://drive.google.com/drive/folders/1cdcUe2e4bnYjxr9xqV6-pCsOOPIEMqGI).
+As a reminder, you can always post in #analytics-review if you have a work-in-progress analysis you want someone else's eyes on. to get started building your own charts.
 4. Look at all the [Team Spaces](https://analytics.amplitude.com/sourcegraph/team-spaces) and join whichever ones are relevant to you.
 Learn more about Team Spaces [here](#what-are-team-spaces).

 ### Sales/CE